automl/SMAC3/doc/quickstart.rst

 Furthermore a folder containing *SMACs* trajectory and the runhistory will be created in the branin folder.

-.. _svm:
+.. _svm-example:

-SVM: Using *SMAC* in Python
+Using *SMAC* in Python: SVM
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~
-To explain the use of *SMAC* within Python, let's look at a real-world (toy) example,
+To explain the use of *SMAC* within Python, let's look at a real-world example,
 optimizing a Support Vector Machine (SVM) on the widely known `IRIS-dataset
 <http://scikit-learn.org/stable/modules/generated/sklearn.datasets.load_iris.html>`_.

-To use *SMAC* directly with Python, we first have to import the necessary modules
+To use *SMAC* directly with Python, we first import the necessary modules

 .. literalinclude:: ../examples/svm.py
    :lines: 9-22